Col de la Cayolle

 Col de la Cayolle (el.
 2,326 m) is a high mountain pass in the French Alps at the border between the departments of Alpes-Maritimes and Alpes-de-Haute-Provence in France.

-It connects Barcelonnette in the Ubaye Valley and Saint-Martin-d'Entraunes.
+The highway connects Barcelonnette in the Ubaye Valley and Saint-Martin-d'Entraunes.

-It lies parallel to the Col d'Allos and Col de la Bonette in the Parc National du Mercantour.

-The Var River has its source near the pass.

-The road leads to the red-rock Gorges de Daluis.
+The mountain lies parallel to the Col d'Allos and Col de la Bonette in the Parc National du Mercantour.
+The Var River has its source near the pass, and the road leads to the red-rock Gorges de Daluis.

 Bicycle tourism

 Together with the Col des Champs and the Col d'Allos it forms part of a popular round trip for cyclists.